pouriyaahmadii/Gemini_NodeGuard/README.md

 **Gemini NodeGuard** (formerly Gemini Sub Checker) is an automated Go utility designed for users who need reliable and uninterrupted connectivity to Google AI services (such as Gemini and Google AI Studio).
 It automatically fetches your private proxy subscription links, parses the nodes, and actively probes them using `sing-box` or `xray` to ensure they can connect to Google AI endpoints without hitting annoying geoblocks or authentication false negatives (`HTTP 403 Forbidden`).

-The final output is a clean, Base64-encoded subscription list that you can directly import into your favorite proxy clients (v2rayN, V2Box, Clash, etc.).
+The final output is a clean, raw plain-text subscription list (newline-separated) containing direct protocols (like `vless://`) that you can directly import into your favorite proxy clients (v2rayN, V2Box, Hiddify, etc.).

 - 🚀 **Dual-Engine Core Support**: Seamless fallback between `sing-box` and `Xray` cores for maximum protocol coverage, including VLESS, VMess, Reality, Shadowsocks, and Trojan.
 - 🎯 **Dedicated Gemini Probing**: Validates connectivity against `gemini.google.com`, `jules.google.com`, and `generativelanguage.googleapis.com` with smart status-code handling.